Community Fruit Trees

 What are Community Fruit Trees?

-Community Fruit Trees are publicly owned and available for everyone to enjoy.
+Community Fruit Trees are generally publicly owned and available for everyone to enjoy.
 The goal is to have access to delicious, nutritious fruit.
 We also hope to reduce hunger, improve our natural environment, create a deeper connection to our food, build community, and exercise our independence from the globalized, industrial food system.

 We are here to help establish Community Fruit Trees in your community!
 Since 2018 we have been of service through two programs.
 With our grants program, we provided grants to selected recipients to purchase the trees from local nurseries as well as basic materials like mulch.
 With our trees by mail program we had the trees mailed to our recipients through our partner nurseries.

-For information on how to add your neighborhood’s Community Fruit Trees (whether you are a recipient of our program or not; this is open to all!) to the FallingFruit Map, follow this page for instructions.
+For information on how to add your neighborhood’s Community Fruit Trees to the Falling Fruit Map, follow this page for instructions.
+(Whether you are a recipient of our program or not you are welcome to use this.)

 Why do we need Community Fruit Trees?